cmdalbem/portfolio/src/pages/ciclomapa/index.md

 ![](./artes.png)
 ```

-Check below our full webinar, in Portuguese, with participation of the entire team as well as some special guests discussing the overall panorama.
+Check below our full webinar, in Portuguese, with participation of the entire team as well as some special guests discussing the brazilian scene of urban mobility and usage of data in advocacy.

 `youtube: https://www.youtube.com/watch?v=IrPPbCnKPsI`